[Last updated April 29, 2025]

 Of course, you don’t have to jet away or drive for days to have an enjoyable vacation.
 Consider a staycation where you and your loved one explore your city or area like tourists.
 Try new restaurants, shop in a new area, take in a show, or visit a museum.
 Check accessibility before you go so that you are prepared, and always feel free to call the destination to speak to someone directly about your loved one’s needs.

 If you or your loved one has trouble walking distances outside the home but doesn’t have a mobility device, it could be time to get one.
-These items are types of durable medical equipment (DME), which are devices meant to be used on a long-term basis that support your medical needs.
+These items are types of durable medical equipment (DME), which are devices meant to be used long-term to support your medical needs.
 Wheelchairs, walkers, canes, and other mobility devices can be considered DME.
-If your doctor prescribes the use of a certain device, Medicare may cover at least part of the cost.
+If your doctor prescribes a certain device, Medicare may cover at least part of the cost.